 Better than the DIY store - we've got answers

 It's ok to have questions, and even better to admit you don't know everything.
-As Brett often says, we love it when someone asks a question we don't know the answer to, because it allows us to research and learn and grow.
+A well educated policyholder is the best entity in the entire claims process.
 Below are the most common questions we get about public adjusting.

 Brett works directly and ONLY for you, the homeowner.
 While he will coordinate with and work in conjunction with your insurance company, his loyalty is to the client: YOU.